catinsurance/IsaacBlueprints/docs/tutorials/entities/dirt_color.md

 ![The dirt layer in an anm2](../assets/dirt_color/dirt_color.png)

 As long as the layer is named `dirt`, it will automatically be updated.

+???+ bug "Modded NPCs"
+    Modded NPCs don't have their dirt color updated automatically, only when they're first spawned in.

+    If using :modding-repentogon: REPENTOGON, you can call [`UpdateDirtColor`](https://repentogon.com/EntityNPC.html#updatedirtcolor) on your enemy every frame in the [MC_NPC_UPDATE](https://wofsauge.github.io/IsaacDocs/rep/enums/ModCallbacks.html#mc_npc_update) callback.

 ## Manually grabbing dirt color
 Sometimes, you want to grab the dirt color at a certain position so that you can use it yourself, instead of having it apply automatically to an NPC.
 There is no built-in functionality to do this, but one hack you can do is spawn the `DIRT_PILE (146)` [EntityEffect](https://wofsauge.github.io/IsaacDocs/rep/EntityEffect.html) and store its [`Color`](https://wofsauge.github.io/IsaacDocs/rep/Color.html) property, as this effect is hardcoded to automatically change its color to the dirt color of the position it was spawned in.